Laundry in Pioneer Days

 Yikes!
 I’ve gone silent again.
 This must be resisted.

 Of course it’s all more difficult now.
 There are more steps between me and communication.
 That doesn’t mean it can’t be done.
-Say “NO” to explaining the silence.
+Say “NO” to a huge explanation of how the silence came about.
 Pick a topic and start talking.
 Laundry!

 Dry camping is no big deal.
 They had it tougher crossing the prairies, and yet they managed to post on their blogs, using cast-iron tools.
 I can, too.
 And I can do the laundry.
 When we first came here, we used the laundromat in town but… come on.
 No fun.

-The last straw was the time a mated pair was having such intense disharmony that it had to be carried on right there in front of the dryers, in accusing, bitter tones.
-I didn’t need to speak the language to get the general drift and I felt only slightly more miserable having to stay there and witness it than the principles sounded carrying it.
+The laundromat’s kinda yucky, and the atmosphere is hit or miss.
+The last time I went, there was a mated pair having such intense disharmony that it had to be carried on right there in front of the dryers, in accusing, bitter tones.
+I didn’t need to understand the language to get the general drift.
+I felt only slightly more miserable having to stay there and witness it than the principles sounded carrying it on.

 After that I came home, squirted some blue Dawn in a bucket of water, washed my clothes and hung them on the line.
 It was one dress, a pair of socks and a couple washcloths, and hanging on a line in the woods looked so picturesque I could have just exploded with how cute it was and how proud I was of myself.
 Why didn’t I take a picture?
 Anyway I took a picture several loads later, when it was becoming a thing and I was getting my act together.

-I found a new gadget for laundry–Turns out they had those in olden times, too.
+I found a new gadget for laundry!
+Turns out they had them in olden times.
 I’ve seen them in museums and not known what they were.
 “Cone-shaped thing on a long stick.”

-this isn’t an ad.
+This isn’t an ad.
 I put this picture here.
+This fellow’s face expresses my feelings better than my face would.

 In retrospect, after using it several times and figuring out how to be more efficient about everything, I didn’t really need it.
 One of Jeff’s old oars works about as well for skooshing the clothes around in the tub.
 Modern laundry soap is what really does the job.
 But the gadget helped with hope and enthusiasm at the beginning, so that was good.

-I took this picture of the 7-gal boxes we use for hauling the potable water into the house.
+I took this picture of the 7-gal boxes we use for carrying the potable water inside.
 There’s other water in those big square IBC tanks for laundry.
-We use the IBC to carry water home from town, then drain it into the big round 550-gal black tank.
-Jeff set up such a lovely faucet on it that I can connect the hose and fill the boxes up myself.
+We use the IBC to carry water up from town, then drain it into the big potable tank, that Jeff put such a lovely modern faucet on, that I can connect a hose and fill the boxes up myself.
+The leftover water in the IBC is for doing laundry with.

 It’s all so much fun!
 So independent!
 We are pioneers.